balderdashy/sails-docs/configuration.md

 _**mysql:**_ This is an option for _'default':_ .
 Mysql stores all data in a MySQL Database.
 This is persisted through restarts.
 This requires the setup of a Mysql server either locally or remote.

 ### Future
 As more adapters are created, they will be added to this guide.
-Sails.JS plans to support a wide viriaty of data source adapters.
+Sails.JS plans to support a wide variety of data source adapters.

 <span id="application.js"></span>
 ## application.js